-Col. Dennis M. Layendecker
+Col. Dennis Layendecker

-Beyond his civilian collegiate credentials, Dr. Layendecker is a graduate of the United States Air Force’s Air War College, a distinguished graduate of the Air Command and Staff College, and a graduate of the Air Force Academic Instructor’s School and Squadron Officer School at the Air University, Maxwell Air Force Base, Alabama.
+Dr. Layendecker is a graduate of Springfield College in Illinois, the American Conservatory of Music in Chicago, Northwestern University, Evanston, Illinois and The Catholic University of America, Washington D.C.
+He studied orchestra conducting and piano performance concurrently at the Royal Conservatory of Music, Brussels while on a two-year full scholarship awarded by the Belgian Ministry of Culture.
+Beyond his civilian academic credentials Dr. Layendecker is a graduate of the United States Air Force’s Air War College, a distinguished graduate of the Air Command and Staff College, graduate of the Air Force Academic Instructor’s School, and the Squadron Officer School, Air University, Maxwell Air Force Base, Montgomery, Alabama.
 His military decorations include the Legion of Merit, the Air Force Meritorious Service Medal with four oak leaf clusters, Air Force Commendation Medal with oak leaf cluster, Air Force Achievement Medal with oak leaf cluster, Air Force Outstanding Unit Award with three oak leaf clusters, Air Force Organizational Excellence Award with oak leaf cluster, National Defense Service Medal with bronze star, and the Global War on Terrorism Medal.

 Married 44 years to Myriam Tartari of Brussels, Belgium Dr. Layendecker and his wife reside happily in Burke, Virginia, have raised six children, and are proud grandparents.